MariaKritou/MoviesKritou/README.md

 <b>2) Search Page</b>

-You can click on the dropdown list and then click on a movie from the list to change the background and show a toast with its title.
+You can click on the dropdown list and then click on a movie from the list to change the background with the movie's image

 <b>3) Login Page</b>